JioMeet/JioMeetCoreTemplateSDK_iOS/README.md

 **Summary**

-It is triggered when a whiteboard session is stopped or concluded within a meeting.
+It is triggered when a whiteboard session is stopped or when user who is sharing the whiteboard leaves the meeting.

 **Declaration**